 Robert "Edgar" Mills is retired out of 10th Special Forces Group.
-He served in the United States Army for 25 years, nine years as an Infantryman with the 82nd Airborne Division and from 2003 to 2020 with Special Forces as a Candidate, Weapons Sergeant, Intelligence Sergeant, and Operations Sergeant.
+He served in the United States Army for 25 years, nine years as an Infantryman with the 82nd Airborne Division and from 2003 to 2020 with Special Forces as a Candidate, Weapons Sergeant, Intelligence Sergeant and Operations Sergeant.
 He, like his Infantry and SF brethren, has multiple combat deployments to Iraq and Afghanistan as well as multiple non-combat deployments to several African and European partner nations.
 While stationed in Tampa, Florida Edgar was the program lead for the SOCOM Marksmanship Program where he led the development and execution of weekly and quarterly Combat Marksmanship courses tailored to suit a wide range of skill and experience levels.
-Under masterful mentorship he was able to sharpen his own marksmanship skill as well as his instructional methods helping to make the SOCOM Combat Marksmanship Program highly respected within the Command.
+Under masterful mentorship he was able to sharpen his own marksmanship skill as well as his instruction methods helping to make the SOCOM Marksmanship Program highly respected within the Command.
 He and the team also organized and executed two notable annual events; the “D-Day Shootout” and the “Mogadishu Mile 5K Run and Shoot” to honor the fallen comrades of those two harrowing and heroic events in our nation’s history.
-Edgar has trained tactical and practical applications of marksmanship to all skill levels, from civilians with little to no firearms experience to special operators and police SWAT officers.
+Edgar has trained tactical and practical applications of marksmanship at all skill levels, from civilians with little to no firearms experience to special operators and police SWAT officers.
 His understanding of nuances and significant differences in shooting disciplines makes his method of instruction applicable to all shooters.
-Edgar uses training methodology that is safe, effective, relevant, and encourages a continuous thought process.
-This methodology teaches how to maintain safety at all times and how to choose targets, drills, and scenarios that force accountability.
+Edgar uses training methodology that is safe, effective, relevant and encourages a continuous thought process.
+This methodology teaches how to maintain safety without sacrificing realistic and practical training as well as how to choose scoring, drills and scenarios that force accountability.
 He defines the differences between principles and techniques and emphasizes the importance of knowing those differences.
 Edgar provides courses covering several disciplines ranging from new shooter safety to collective team tasks for military and law enforcement with emphasis on individual accountability and mastery the fundamentals.
 Like many of his contemporaries, Edgar is passionate about sharing his experience.
 Through quality training he seeks to promote confidence and competence as well as individual responsibility and accountability.
-It’s his belief that all law abiding gun owners should be as safe and effective as the most seasoned military and law enforcement operators.
+It’s his belief that all gun owners should be as safe and effective in their own defense as the most seasoned military and law enforcement operators.